litestar-org/litestar/docs/about/starlite-releases.rst

 Maintenance versions
     When a new major version is released, the last *minor* version before it enters maintenance mode.
-It will receive bugfixes and other critical patches at least until the next major version is released.
+It will receive bugfixes and other critical patches during the next two release cycles

-LTS versions
-    The *last minor* release of every other *major version* will be an LTS release, guaranteed to be supported for the duration of the next 2 major versions

 In practice this means that, at any given time, there may be up to 3 currently supported
-releases:

-- The current major version
-- The major version preceding the current one
+releases: The current version and the two major versions preceding it.
-- The last LTS release

 Deprecation policy